 Hummingbird Banding on the San Pedro River

 Up to 10 species of hummingbirds use the green corridor of the San Pedro River as a freeway between their tropical winter retreats and their northern nesting grounds.
 The public is invited to get a close-up look at these tiny travelers as staff and volunteers from the Southeastern Arizona Bird Observatory capture, band, weigh, measure, and release them as part of long-term studies of the bird life of this vital migration route.
-The banding station is located at the San Pedro House visitor center of the San Pedro Riparian National Conservation Area, 7 miles east of Sierra Vista on Highway 90 (Activities Map).
+The banding station is located at the San Pedro House visitor center of the San Pedro Riparian National Conservation Area, 9800 E. Highway 90, Sierra Vista, AZ (7 miles east of Sierra Vista on Highway 90; see our Activities Map).
 The public is welcome to observe banding sessions at no charge, but donations are gratefully accepted.

 Due to hummingbirds’ migratory patterns, banding takes place in April, May, July, August, and September.
 The greatest numbers of birds and diversity of species are usually present from early August through mid-September.
 Dates for banding sessions, workshops, and other activities are listed in SABO’s Calendar of Events.

 Banding, also known as ringing, is one of the best tools we have to help us understand the lives and travels of birds.
 By using numbered bands to identify individual birds, we can learn much about life span, reproductive cycles, timing and routes of migration, and the importance of particular nesting, wintering and migration stop-over sites.